aws-samples/iam-identity-center-team/docs/docs/deployment/deployment_process.md

 **Optional:**
 - **TAGS** - Tags that should be propagated to nested stacks and underlying resources
 - **UI_DOMAIN** - Custom domain for Amplify hosted frontend application (should only be included if you have setup a custom domain for the frontend application)
+- **SECRET_NAME** - With the deprecation of [AWS CodeCommit](https://aws.amazon.com/blogs/devops/how-to-migrate-your-aws-codecommit-repository-to-another-git-provider/) you can copy the code to a different external repository.
+If you store the repository **url** and **AccessToken** in a single secret, provide the name here so CloudFormation can reference that information without making sensitive data visible.

 For example: